Big Bang Singularity Resolution In Quantum Cosmology: Introduction

 As well as having as its central goal that of survey or review article, our aims in this paper will also be an evaluative one.
 That is, we will offer prescriptions regarding what we take to be physically well or poorly motivated conditions.
-The key conclusion of our analysis will be the proposal of a mutually consistent set of \textit{constitutive conditions}, which we argue should be taken to jointly \textit{define} global and local singularity resolution.
+The key conclusion of our analysis will be the proposal of a mutually consistent set of \textit{constitutive conditions}, which we argue should be taken to jointly \textit{define} big bang singularity resolution in quantum cosmology.
 Given the role of singularity resolution in quantum cosmology as both a motivation for and indicator of success in quantum gravity research, the abiding value of our analysis for researchers in quantum gravity should hopefully be clear.

-The constitutive conditions are broken downs as follows.
-First, with regards global singularity resolution, we will endorse unitarity as a necessary but not sufficient condition.
+The constitutive conditions are broken-down as follows.
+First, with regard to global dynamics singularity resolution, we will endorse unitarity as a necessary but not sufficient condition.
 The strongest candidate for a necessary and sufficient condition will then be isolated as the condition of quantum hyperbolicity \cite{bojowald:2007}.
 However, the applicability of this criterion is limited by the calculation demands of its unambiguous establishment.
-In the context of local singularity resolution, we will endorse two constitutive criteria, one sufficient condition and one necessary condition.
+In the context of local curvature singularity resolution, we will endorse two constitutive criteria, one sufficient condition and one necessary condition.
 The sufficient condition we will identify is the boundedness of self-adjoint operators on the physical Hilbert space whose classical correlates are divergent \cite{ashtekar:2011}.
 The necessary condition is finiteness of expectation values \cite{brunnemann:2006,Gryb:2017a}.
 A summary of our proposed constitutive conditions sorted along the three lines of analysis is provided in Table \ref{table1}.